RSoph/grading/README.md

 pip3 install pdfkit
 brew install homebrew/cask/wkhtmltopdf
 ^ This one takes FOREVER and I'm not sure it's necessary. try skipping it and see what happens?

+It helps if you sort students by last name
+Any assignments left blank you should populate with 0s.
+Consider just doing a find and replace with two tabs.